imperialCHEPI/healthgps/development.md

 7. The latest [vcpkg](https://github.com/microsoft/vcpkg) installed globally for Visual Studio projects, and the VCPKG_ROOT environment variable set to the installation directory.
 8. Internet connection.

-Download the *Health GPS* source code to the local machine, we recommend somewhere like `C:\src` or `C:\source`, since otherwise you may run into path issues with the build systems.
+Download the *Health GPS* source code to the local machine, we recommend somewhere like root `src` or `source`, since otherwise you may run into path issues with the build systems.
 ```cmd
 > git clone https://github.com/imperialCHEPI/healthgps
 ```

-Finally, open the *'.../healthgps/source'* folder in Visual Studio and hit build.
+Finally, open the `.../healthgps` folder in Visual Studio and hit build.
 The first build takes considerably longer than normal due to the initial work required by CMake and the package manager.
-Alternatively, there is also support for visual studio projects by opening the solution file `.../healthgps/source/HelathGPS.sln`, but this option will be removed in future version.

-**NOTE:** *This is the current toolset being used for developing the HealthGPS model, however CMake is supported by VS Code and many other IDE of choice, e.g. the model is current being compiled and built on Ubuntu Linux 20.04 LTS using only the CMake command line.*
+>**NOTE:** *This is the current toolset being used for developing the HealthGPS model, however CMake is supported by VS Code and many other IDE of choice, e.g. the model is current being compiled and built on Ubuntu Linux 20.04 LTS using only the CMake command line.*

 ### CMake Build